What’s good to know when visiting Galway

 Galway city has two bus operators: Bus Éireann, City Direct.

 The Mick Lally Theatre is in the centre of the city and there is no shortage of fantastic eateries and bars a stone’s throw from the venue.
-Nearby:
+Visit this page for more info.

 The Mick Lally Theatre is across the lane from the Hall of the Red Earl, around the corner from Galway City Museum and up the road from Galway Arts Centre.
 There is always something happening in Galway.
 It is a festival town with no shortage of culture.
 Check out This Is Galway for a full list of events.